Free Shipping on most orders over $89

 80-120 ppm

-Why is there chlorine in my pool?
+Why is chlorine in my pool?

 What is the difference between total chlorine and free chlorine?